dvklopfenstein/goatools_simulation/README.md

 ![FAIL_orig_pruneN_all](doc/md/images/fig1b_FAIL_goea_orig_noprune_ntn2_100to000_004to124_N00020_00020_humoral_rsp.png)

 ### Investigate Failures
-Upon investigation, it was found the high numbers of false positives were often from:
+High numbers of false positives were often showed:
   * GO IDs that are associated with an unusually high number of genes
   * GO IDs that are purified, rather than enriched

 ### Simulate and View Enriched Genes Only
-If the simulations were re-run, but only the enriched results were used in reports and figures, the simulations PASSED resulting in FDRs that were very close to zero.
+If the simulations were re-run, but only the enriched results were used in reports and figures, the simulations solidly PASSED resulting in FDRs that were very close to zero.

 ![PASS_orig_pruneN_enr](doc/md/images/fig3b_PASS_goea_orig_noprune_enriched_ntn2_100to000_004to124_N00020_00020_humoral_rsp.png)

 ### Purge 30 GOs from Association, then Simulate
-If the simulations were re-run, but with ~30 GO IDs out of 17,000+ GO IDs in the association stripped out of the association, the simulations also PASSED.
+If the simulations were re-run, but with ~30 GO IDs out of 17,000+ GO IDs in the association stripped out of the association, the simulations also solidly PASSED.
 The 30 GO IDs were chosen to be purged because they were associated with more than 1000 genes.

 ![PASS_orig_pruneY_pru](doc/md/images/fig2b_PASS_goea_orig_pruned_ntn2_100to000_004to124_N00020_00020_humoral_rsp.png)